 We develop our target customer profiles based on psychological traits and archetypes that transcend national characteristics and country-specific customer desires.
 This is a critical part of our drive to develop truly global vehicles that appeal to customers in multiple markets.
 Toward this end, we are focusing more on the emotional and psychological elements of how customers choose their vehicles as well as the traditional economic criteria of price and features.
 In addition to developing vehicles that deliver best-in-class features and price for value, our goal is to develop vehicles that fulfil the dreams and aspirations of each target customer group.
-We believe this approach not only helps us to understand our customers better, it also helps us to develop vehicles that capture the imaginations, dreams and loyalty of our customers across the globe.
-Of course, we are keenly aware that economic pressures can push the boundaries of brand loyalties, and we need to work to continue to build vehicles that customers can afford.
+We believe this approach not only helps us to understand our customers better, it also helps us to develop vehicles that conomic pressures can push the boundaries of brand loyalities, and we need to work to continue to build vehicles that customers can afford.